top of page

 Data storytellers like me deal with pesky digits all the time.
 I've learned that in both numbers and words, LESS IS MORE when it comes to data storytelling and writing in general.

-Excessive numbers suck life from sentences like dehydrated vampires.
+Numbers can suck life from sentences like dehydrated vampires.
 There are horrible, innumerable examples of how NOT to write about numbers.
-Most of them involve a writer who decided to type numbers into a paragraph, when a chart would do.
+Most of them involve a writer who decided to type numbers into a paragraph, when a chart or some other data visualization would do.

-This blog post isn't a style guide that tells you to spell out words less than 10 (oops, it just did).
-It's a collection of thoughts aimed at helping writers and editors avoid often-made pitfalls when attempting to incorporate data into verbiage.
+This blog post isn't a style guide that tells you to spell out numbers less than 10 (oops, it just did).
+This post is aimed at helping writers and editors avoid often-made pitfalls when attempting to incorporate data into verbiage.

 If you're writing about a number or statistic that matters, these things often have to do with people.
 So, if there are real people affected by what you're describing, TRY TO FIND A REAL PERSON.
 Include them in your content.
 When my client who builds luxury tiny homes told me about some people who wanted such a home in their backyard, but couldn't because of bureaucratic red tape, what do you think I did?
 If your answer is, "You interviewed them, Dave, and put their experience in a blog post," you win.
 Go find someone who will give you a prize.